austingriffith94/hazard_modeling/README.md

 # hazard_modeling
 ## Model Variables
-    The SAS code creates a hazard model for default.
-At the start, a set of variables are determined to as good measures for determining default.
-These values include:
+    This SAS code creates a series of hazard models for predicting default.
+At the start, a set of variables are determined that would have some relevance to a firm's default.
+Some variables were informed from the paper "Bankruptcy Predictions with Industry Effects" by Sudheer Chava and Robert Jarrow.
+Other variables are commonly used financial metrics that are used to indicate firm health.

+    These variables include:

     - Quick Ratio
         A firm's reliability on inventory and other current assets to settle short-term debts.